9 Competition-Proof Gymnastics Hairstyles That Stay Put

 How It’s Done:

-Part the hair down the middle and French braid each half to just below the ears.
-Secure with elastics.
-Twist each end into a pigtail bun and pin tightly.
-Use a hairnet and hairspray for added hold.
+Divide hair into two sections and French braid each side down to below the ears.
+Secure with elastics, then twist each into a bun.
+Net and spray for extra hold.

-• Best For: Medium to long hair; ideal for layers or fine hair.
+Best For: Medium to long hair, layered or fine types.

 8. Double Dutch Braids into a Bun